 Many financial institutions lock your account if an incorrect customer ID or password is entered multiple times.
-This help prevents unauthorized access to your financial information.
 You'll want to read this entire article prior to troubleshooting to reduce the risk of being locked out of your account.
-If you are locked, you'll want to contact your financial institution.
+If you are locked out, you'll need to contact your financial institution.
 They can reset your credentials, Quicken Support cannot.

 Make sure the password you entered is correct.
 Some banks have special requirements for the Quicken password including case-sensitivity, minimum length, or a mix of letters and numbers.
 Your password could be different from the one you use on the online banking website.
 Be sure to re-enter your password carefully.

 Tip: Typing your username/customer ID and password/PIN into a text application, such as Notepad, Windows WordPad, or other text/word application, is a way of confirming you don't have typographical errors in these fields.
 The "confirmed" name/password can then be copied (Ctrl + C) and pasted (Ctrl + V) into the appropriate fields in Quicken.

 Note: If you are setting up online services (such as transaction download) for this account, there may be additional information displayed in the dialog where you enter your customer ID and password/PIN that may tell you what should be entered.

 - Select the Tools menu > Account List.

 - Verify that the Customer ID displayed under the General tab is correct.

 - If the Customer ID is correct, review the financial institution name and account information (such as the account and routing number).

 Check the Password Vault